cloud-elements/devportal/docs/guides/common-resources/mappingapi.md

   -H 'content-type: application/json'
 ```

-## Map Resources to Create a Default Transformation
+## Map Fields to Create a Default Transformation

 Cloud Elements provides several APIs to map resources.
 This section describes mapping fields for an organization-level default transformation.
 The result is a default transformation for all instances of a specific element.